ubucon-asia/2022/content/call-for-proposals/index.md

 # Before writing proposal
 Make sure to refer followings before writing your proposal
+- What is the type of session you want to propose?
 - What is the topic of your session?
 - Through your session, What would you like to share?
 - What is the difficulty of your topic?